MCSH/dao-analysis-7570/Readme.md

 There might be manual interventions required on the data, since its been developed by multiple parties and partially processed data has been

-**Due to size limitations imposed by Github, this folder has been removed from the repository, contact me if you need it**
+**Due to size limitations imposed by Github, this folder has been replaced with a sample data, contact me if you need the full data**

+the ByteCodeDecompiled are the byte codes of the smart contracts, the accounts are samples of what actions of an account look like and cdp is the account summary.
+Keep in mind that to keep things small we have shared only a sample of what this data looks like.